northwestcoder/googledoc_fromappscript_appsheet/advanced/README.md

 ## Steps to use

 - Copy the app below using appsheet.com
+- make sure you enable AppSheet Rest API support and take note of your app ID and rest api key.
 - Open the spreadsheet called "Requests"
 - Go to the "Tools" menu and choose "Script Editor"
 - You are creating a new google app script project